alator21/tribesOfAtlantisSimulation/README.md

 * The fishes fear the Trench tribe.

 * The Trench tribe fear the Brine tribe and the Aquaman.
-They also hunt the fish.
+They also hunt the fishes.

 * The Brine tribe wont hunt nor fear anyone(even if the trench are afraid of them).